sbj-ee/CATV/README.md

 EIA A3 is 63MHz center frequency<br>

 ## sources.dat
 A simple two column file of TiVo iGuide.source_id(s) and source_name(s).
 I read in this file for some scripts and it has been useful over the years.
 Especially for a script that cannot get to a database.
+In this case, I usually create a key-value pair for use.